Elession/pwn-challenges/Beginner/pancakes/README.md

 |C|
 |B|
 |A|

-In actual practice, if there's an instruction like:

-`push rax`

-whichever address/value that `rax` register holds, goes onto the stack, which is saved for later use.

 ### How to view the stack/common misconception
 When everyone is learning about the stack, there is always this confusion: